Visa Options for Postdoctoral Scholars at UC Berkeley

 J-1 Research Scholar Status

 J-1 Research Scholar status is designed to allow postdocs to engage in research for up to a period of five years.
-The visa document that supports this status can be produced by Berkeley International Office (BIO) with relative ease and within about two weeks.
+For more details about the process and timing, please see Inviting J-1 Exchange Visitors.
 Currently, the recharge rate for this service is $500.
 In limited situations, it may not be in the University's interest to pursue J-1 status.
 BIO can advise on this matter on a case-by-case basis.

 H-1B Temporary Employee Status